luiscoco/Azure_ServiceBus_with_dotNET8_WebAPI_producer_advance_sample/README.md

 The **ServiceBusProcessorOptions** class provides several configuration options to control how messages are processed, such as:

-**AutoCompleteMessages**: Automatically completes messages after they are processed, indicating that they should be removed from the queue
+-**AutoCompleteMessages**: Automatically completes messages after they are processed, indicating that they should be removed from the queue

-**MaxConcurrentCalls**: Specifies the maximum number of concurrent message processing tasks.
+-**MaxConcurrentCalls**: Specifies the maximum number of concurrent message processing tasks.
 This can be useful for controlling the processing throughput and resource usage

-**PrefetchCount**: Specifies the number of messages that should be prefetched and cached locally for faster processing
+-**PrefetchCount**: Specifies the number of messages that should be prefetched and cached locally for faster processing

-**ReceiveMode**: Specifies the receive mode for messages, either PeekLock (the default) or ReceiveAndDelete
+-**ReceiveMode**: Specifies the receive mode for messages, either PeekLock (the default) or ReceiveAndDelete

 The PeekLock mode allows for at-least-once message processing, while the ReceiveAndDelete mode provides simpler, but less reliable, message processing